AndreaN33/EECS301-Lab1/Lab1-Guide/FrustrationLab-Guide.md

 # Frustration Lab

-The framework code used in the Quartus Tutorial implemented a simple design to light up some LEDs when pushing buttons.
+The framework code used in the [Quartus Tutorial](QuartusProject-Guide.md) implemented a simple design to light up some LEDs when pushing buttons.
 The code was error free so the compilation process was easy (hopefully).
 In the next part of the lab, another framework module will be added to the design, except the new module code has numerous bugs.
 The goal will be to fix the problems and in the process see some of the more common (and confusing) Quartus error messages.

 ## Assignment Step Overview

 * Add the Frustration Module to the design.
 * Error Debugging Walkthrough (iteratively compile and fix bugs)
 * Load the error-free image on the Development board
+* Test the new button press functionality

 ## Lab System Architecture